python-edu/accuracy_checker/README.md

     | FP |    5  |    3   | ... |
     | FN |   33  |   46   | ... |

-where:
+ *where*:
  - columns: represent the classes in the dataset
  - rows: represent different types of classification outcomes for each class:
  - TP (True Positives): the number of samples correctly classified as a given class
  - TN (True Negatives): the number of samples that do not belong to a given class and were correctly identified as not belonging.
  - FP (False Positives): the number of samples incorrectly classified as a given class
  - FN (False Negatives): the number of samples of a given class that were incorrectly classified as not belonging to that class

 # Metrics help

 ### 1. The definitions of the metrics are mainly based on the binary error matrix with the following symbols:
  - TP true positive
  - TN true negative
  - FP false positive
  - FN false negative.

 ### 2. Accuracy metrics classically used in remote sensing:
     - OA (overall_accuracy):